We Have 4 Kids and Live in an RV Full-Time — Here’s Why We’d Never Go Back

 Finding community (rallies, community, friendships)

-We have now attended 3 rallies and have made SO MANY new friends!
-The kids are begging to go to the next rally, so we actually just recently signed up for our 4th rally and our son Riley even commented that ‘Even if we can’t make it to Disney World this winter, at least we will make it to the Rally!’
+We’ve now been to three rallies and made more friends than we can count.
+We just signed up for our fourth, and the kids are counting down the days.
+Our son Riley summed it up best: “Even if we can’t make it to Disney World this winter, at least we’ll make it to the Rally!”

 Dealing with naysayers (rude, mean people)